 - 1. The Over-payment Rules commence 1 July 2003. - 2.
-The Over-payment Rules apply where breaches of the ceiling could not reasonably be avoided. - 3.
-PTA is to calculate over-payments in respect of each route section for a financial year. - 4.
+The Over-payment Rules apply where breaches of the ceiling could not reasonably be avoided.

+- 3. PTA is to calculate over-payments in respect of each route section for a financial year. - 4.
 In these overpayment rules, financial year is the year beginning on 1 July and ending on 30 June. - 5.
 Where an over-payment is greater than the 10 percent amount allowable for breaches of the ceiling for that route section for the financial year, PTA must reimburse the operators on that route section for the amount of the over-payment calculated according to the pro-rata formula in paragraph 6 by 30 September of the following financial year. - 6.
-Payments to Operators will be apportioned, based on the total annual payments for access above the Floor by each Operator on the route.
+Payments to Operators (who have negotiated their Access Agreement inside the Code) will be apportioned, based on the total annual Access Revenue above the Floor by each Operator on the route.
 The following formula is to apply:

-An operator's^(a) annual payment above the floor + contributions^(b)
+An operator's(a) annual Access Revenue above the Floor + Non-Access Revenue (received from that Operator) for the Route Section